How to Find an LSAT-Life Balance

 7. Make It Fun

 Lastly, get and stay competitive.
 Think back to all the sports clichés about pain and gain, heart and endurance.
 See if you can trick yourself into enjoying the fight.
 There’s pleasure in running 26 miles—for some people anyway.
-There can be pleasure in Logic Games, too.
-Or noticing conditional language in everyday life.
+There can be pleasure in noticing conditional language in everyday life.
 Whatever it may be, finding a way to celebrate your LSAT wins along the way is crucial to maintaining motivation throughout your studies.

 Easier said than done, of course.
 But try not to get discouraged, build in some balance, and keep working hard.